Last updated: 10.09.2024

 When an invoice export is made to Fortnox, Opter sends a summary of each unique coding combination.
 This means that Opter sends one invoice row per combination of ledger account and economic unit.

-Send invoices to customers from Fortnox or Opter
+Sending invoices to the customers from Fortnox or Opter

-In Opter, you can create invoices that contain the details you want about the transport.
+In Opter, invoices can be created that contain the details you want about the transport.
 In Fortnox there is no support for presenting all the details that should be included on a transport invoice, such as sender, receiver, distance, weight, freight bill number, etc. On the invoice created in Fortnox, Opter adds a "Title" (description) containing the invoice number, order number and order date.
-For more information, see the Transport information on the invoice from Fortnox below.
+For more information, see Transport information on the invoice from Fortnox below.

-Choose whether you want to send the invoices to the customers from Fortnox or Opter, according to one of the following options:
+Choose whether to send the invoices to the customers from Fortnox or Opter, in accordance with one of the following options:

 Book the invoices in Fortnox, but send the invoices to the customers from Opter.

-In Opter, export the invoices from Opter to Fortnox (according to Step 4 below).
+In Opter, export the invoices from Opter to Fortnox (in accordance with Step 4 below).

-In Fortnox, click on "Invoicing".
-On the "Customer invoices" tab, select one or more invoices by ticking the checkbox on the far left of the invoice line.
+In Fortnox, click on "Invoicing" (Fakturering).
+On the "Customer invoices" (Kundfakturor) tab, select one or more invoices by selecting the checkbox on the far left of the invoice row.

-Click on the "Book & Send" drop-down menu (1) in the bottom right-hand corner.
-Select "Post" (A).
-The invoice(s) are then posted in Fortnox.
+Click on the "Book & Send" (Bokför & skicka) drop-down list (1) in the bottom right-hand corner.
+Select "Book" (Bokför) (A).
+The invoice(s) are then booked in Fortnox.

 The graphic invoice with all the details is created in Opter and sent to Fortnox as a PDF file.

-In Fortnox, click on "Invoicing".
-On the "Customer invoices" tab, select one or more invoices by ticking the checkbox on the far left of the invoice line.
+In Fortnox, click on "Invoicing" (Fakturering).
+On the "Customer invoices" (Kundfakturor) tab, select one or more invoices by selecting the checkbox on the far left of the invoice row.

-The invoice(s) are then posted in Fortnox and sent to customers from Fortnox.
+The invoice(s) are then booked in Fortnox and sent to the customers from Fortnox.
 The customer thus receives an invoice from Fortnox and also the PDF file with the graphic invoice from Opter as an attachment.

 Book the invoices in Fortnox, and send the invoices to the customers from Fortnox, (without the Opter invoice attached).

-The customer receives an invoice, from Fortnox.
-The downside is that unfortunately that invoice does not contain any detailed information about the shipments, only the invoice number, order number and order date.
-See also information on Interest invoices below.
+The customer receives one invoice, from Fortnox.
+The disadvantage is that unfortunately that invoice does not contain any detailed information about the shipments, only the invoice number, order number and order date.
+See also the information on Interest invoices below.

-In Fortnox, click on "Invoicing".
-On the "Customer invoices" tab, select one or more invoices by ticking the checkbox on the far left of the invoice line.
+In Fortnox, click on "Invoicing" (Fakturering).
+On the "Customer invoices" (Kundfakturor) tab, select one or more invoices by selecting the checkbox on the far left of the invoice row.

-The invoice(s) are then posted in Fortnox and sent to customers from Fortnox.
+The invoice(s) are then booked in Fortnox and sent to the customers from Fortnox.

-So the customer receives an invoice from Fortnox, which unfortunately does not show any detailed information about the transport.
+The customer thus receives one invoice from Fortnox, which unfortunately does not show any detailed information about the transport.

 Transport information on the invoice from Fortnox

 On the invoice created in Fortnox, Opter adds a "Title" (description).
-Opter inserts the following information in the following order:
+Opter inserts the following information in the following sequence:

 The text "Invoice" (in the language you had your Opter set to when you created the invoice in Opter).